The League shall be known as the Chilterns Cricket League (Referred to as ‘the League’). It may adopt the name of its current sponsor if it so wishes.

 j) If a club cannot fulfil both fixtures, the 1st XI fixture mustbe played and the 2nd XI fixture forfeited.
 The match points will be awarded to the 2nd XI opposition, as per the League rules.

 5. WEATHER CONDITIONS

 a) Rain interrupted matches must be at least 50 overs duration.
-A match cannot commence if less than 50 overs are available to be played, based on a deduction of 2 overs for each six minutes play lost before the match has commenced.
+A match cannot commence if less than 50 overs are available to be played, based on a deduction of 2 overs for each seven minutes play lost before the match has commenced.

 d) If weather interrupts a game that has started, overs shall also be lost equally by both sides.
 If the team batting first has already received more than its revised number of overs, its innings shall close at once and the side batting second will be entitled to the remaining overs.
 If the first innings has been completed, all overs lost will be deducted from the second innings.